Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 Do make your own copy for yourself via "File" > "Make a copy".

-Do share your feedback on the calculator via the feedback form <a href="https://docs.google.com/forms/d/12nZ9wkob9Tmg9HqVHN-IEpG_HUIq2gxCxDd6VJo1aI8!">feedback form</a>.
+Do share your feedback on the calculator via the <a href="https://docs.google.com/forms/d/12nZ9wkob9Tmg9HqVHN-IEpG_HUIq2gxCxDd6VJo1aI8!">feedback form</a>.

 ## Contents
 * This will become a table of contents (this text will be scrapped).